Bose-Einstein Condensation, Fluctuations and Spontaneous Symmetry Breaking: INTRODUCTION

 A century after its discovery, and even in the simplest setting of the ideal gas in the grand-canonical ensemble (GCE), Bose-Einstein condensation (BEC) remains not fully understood.
 The derivation is exact and by now standard textbook material.
 Yet, we are warned that what we learn should not be entirely trusted.
 The reason is that condensation is accompanied by macroscopic fluctuations, an outcome disturbing to the point of being tellingly dubbed as the {\it grand-canonical catastrophe} (${\cal GCC}$) \cite{Ziff,Holthaus,Fujiwara,Grossmann,Weiss}.
 Some of the motivations for the refusal to accept a seemingly straightforward result are difficult to address, being grounded on vague notions like the extravagance of such large fluctuations.
 For a rich account of this sort of criticism see the recent review by Kruk et al. and references therein \cite{Kruk}.

-On a different level is the objection based on the alleged incompatibility of the condensate fluctuations with spontaneous symmetry breaking (SSB)~\cite{Yukalov2,Yukalov} and this needs to be addressed.
+On a different level is the objection based on the alleged incompatibility of the condensate fluctuations with the spontaneous breaking of the $U(1)$ symmetry (SSB)~\cite{Yukalov} and this needs to be addressed.
 The connection between BEC and SSB has been established in the strong sense of an equivalence~\cite{Suto,Lieb}.
 However, the chain of reasoning rests on the key assumption that the broken-symmetry state can be faithfully reproduced via the Bogoliubov quasi-average construction~\cite{Bogoliubov2}.
 The problem with this is that the quasi-average scheme implies the exactness of the Bogoliubov $c$-number substitution which, in turn, excludes that there might be fluctuations of the condensate.
-Hence, BEC, SSB and ${\cal GCC}$ could not coexist.

-The distrust about the so-called textbook treatment of the ideal gas has largely remained in place even after the landmark experimental realisation of BEC in a photon system has demonstrated both that the ${\cal GCC}$ is a {\it real} phenomenon observable in the lab~\cite{Klaers,Schmitt1} {\it and} that it is compatible with SSB~\cite{Schmitt2}.
-Of course the ideal limit cannot be expected to account for all what goes on in the optical cell.
-Indeed, there are modifications which go from mild to severe depending on the range of parameters used, as highlighted in studies of the effects of weak interactions~\cite{Weiss2,Wurff}.
-But, if what is observed can be regarded as a tunable departure from the ideal behaviour, the ideal behaviour cannot be nonsense and it goes by itself that the understanding of the observed phenomenology requires the preliminary understanding of the ideal limit.
+Hence, according to the conventional theoretical picture, based on quasi averages, there is an incompatibility between SSB and ${\cal GCC}$ which is resolved by regarding the latter as a pathological feature of the GCE.
+Remarkably, this attitude has persisted even after the landmark experimental realisation of BEC in a photon system has demonstrated both that the ${\cal GCC}$ is a {\it real} phenomenon observable in the lab~\cite{Klaers,Schmitt1} {\it and} that it is compatible with SSB~\cite{Schmitt2}.